friends-of-freeswitch/switchio/docs/usage.rst

 App Loading
 ***********
 Switchy apps are loaded using :py:meth:`switchy.observe.Client.load_app`.
-Each app is associated with a `uuid` if none is provided which allows for the appropriate callback lookups to be completed by the `EventListener`.
+Each app is referenced by it's appropriate name (if none is provided) which allows for the appropriate callback lookups to be completed by the `EventListener`.

 We can now accomplish the same tone play steps from above using the built-in :ref:`TonePlay <toneplayapp>` app::